-Refer to 1.3.1 RoofStar 15-Year Guarantee for general requirements, to qualify the Project for a RoofStar 15year Guarantee.
+1) Refer to 1.3.1 RoofStar 15-Year Guarantee for general requirements, to qualify the Project for a RoofStar 15-year Guarantee.

 - 1) The Design Authority is responsible to specify continuity so that intersecting systems are positively connected.
-See 10.3.2 Sequencing. - 2) When a waterproofing roof assembly transitions to a common slope, steep slope or extreme slope, the transition must be flashed with separate base and cap membrane plies. - 3) Base and cap membrane flashing plies should not be terminated at the same height; rather, the cap should lap over the base, onto the vertical substrate, unless fire-sensitive applications apply (see 10.3.3 Alternative Membrane Flashing Approaches). - 4) Except where low parapets, metal fascia edge flashings and low door sills or window details are incorporated in the design (see also 10.3.7 Door Openings), all membrane flashing (stripping) must extend vertically on perimeter surfaces at least 200 mm (8") above the roof field membrane, to permit a proper watertight seal.
-Where pavers, ballast, growing media or any other type of Roof Coverings are designed for placement on top of the field membrane, membrane flashing must be carried vertically past the top surface of the covering (the Finished Roof Assembly) at least 200 mm (8"). - 5) Self-adhering or adhesive-applied materials should be considered as alternatives to torch-applied membranes when the substrate to which they will be applied is combustible, or when nearby structures, openings or materials present a fire hazard.
+See 10.3.2 Sequencing. - 2) When a roof Waterproofing System transitions to a Common Slope, Steep Slope or Extreme Slope (see 2.2 Roof Slope), the transition must be flashed with separate base and cap membrane plies. - 3) Base and cap membrane flashing plies should not be terminated at the same height; rather, the cap should lap over the base, onto the vertical substrate, unless fire-sensitive applications apply (see 10.3.3 Alternative Membrane Flashing Approaches). - 4) Except where low parapets, metal fascia edge flashings and low door sills or window details are incorporated in the design (see also 10.3.7 Door Openings), all membrane flashing (stripping) must extend vertically on perimeter surfaces at least 200 mm (8") above the roof field membrane, to permit a proper watertight seal.
+Where pavers, ballast, growing media or any other type of Roof Coverings are designed for placement on top of the field membrane, membrane flashing must be carried vertically past the top surface of the covering (the Finished Waterproofing System) at least 200 mm (8"). - 5) Self-adhering or adhesive-applied materials should be considered as alternatives to torch-applied membranes when the substrate to which they will be applied is combustible, or when nearby structures, openings or materials present a fire hazard.
 In the alternative, a suitable separation or overlay material as protection from open flame is suitable.
-The application of materials to a combustible surface, using a torch, is strictly prohibited. - 6) Only base membranes conforming to the Material requirements outlined below may be installed on the top of a parapet wall. - 7) Regardless of parapet height, base membrane flashing must be carried up the inside face of the parapet walls no less than 200 mm (8") above the finished roof surface. - 8) Subject to the specifications of the roof design, parapets 600 mm (24") or less in height may be fully covered with a base membrane flashing.
-When this is done, the base membrane flashing must not be left exposed to UV radiation, but must be covered with - 1) a granule-coated cap membrane flashing (see requirements below). - 2) metal flashing. - 3) cladding or other wall finishes. - 9) When walls, or tall parapets, are specified as part of the roofing work, the remaining surface area of the wall or parapet above the termination of the base membrane flashing must be covered with a water-resistive membrane that has properties consistent with the design and characteristics of the wall assembly.
+The application of materials to a combustible surface, using a torch, is strictly prohibited. - 6) Only base membranes conforming to the Material requirements outlined below may be installed on the top of a parapet wall. - 7) Regardless of parapet height, base membrane flashing must be carried up the inside face of a parapet wall no less than 200 mm (8") above the Finished Waterproofing System. - 8) Subject to the specifications of the roof design, parapets 600 mm (24") or less in height may be fully covered with a base membrane flashing.
+When this is done, the base membrane flashing must not be left exposed to UV radiation, but must be covered with - 1) a granule-coated cap membrane flashing (see requirements below). - 2) metal flashing. - 3) cladding or other wall finishes. - 9) When walls or tall parapets are specified as part of the roofing work, the remaining surface area of the wall or parapet above the termination of the base membrane flashing must be covered with a water-resistive membrane that has properties consistent with the design and characteristics of the wall assembly.
 This may be the same membrane used for base flashing, or it may be a self-adhering membrane having a minimum thickness of 1 mm (.040"), provided it